If anyone asked me what my favorite room in the house is, it would usually be my family room.

 Especially in the winter months.

-The one great thing about this color is that it made the white appliances look better if that’s even possible.
+The one significant thing about this color is that it made the white appliances look better, if that’s even possible.

-Hey, I am just glad they aren’t avocado green, not that there is anything wrong with that.
+Hey, I am just glad they aren’t avocado green, not that there is anything wrong with that either.

 I have wanted to paint this kitchen many times over the years.